The Greenrose Holding Company - GuruFocus.com

 AMITYVILLE, N.Y., Aug.
-10, 2022 (GLOBE NEWSWIRE) -- The Greenrose Holding Company Inc. ( GNRS, GNRSW) (“Greenrose” or the “Company”), a multi-state grower and producer of cannabis brands and products, will hold a conference call on Monday, August 15, 2022, at 5:00 p.m.
+15, 2022 (GLOBE NEWSWIRE) -- The Greenrose Holding Company Inc. ( GNRS, GNRSW) (“Greenrose” or the “Company”), a multi-state grower and producer of cannabis brands and products, announced that it will be postponing its scheduled conference call on Monday, August 15, 2022, at 5:00 p.m.
 Eastern time to discuss its results for the second quarter ended June 30, 2022.
-The Company will provide its financial results in a press release prior to the conference call.

-Greenrose management will host the conference call, followed by a question-and-answer session.
+Greenrose is committed to reporting its second quarter 2022 financial results and providing an update on timing for the rescheduled conference call as soon as practicable.
+The Company expects to issue revised call details once confirmed.

 About The Greenrose Holding Company Inc.